Marina Goldovskaya: Career

 Goldovskaya documented ordinary people, seamstresses, a female astronaut, literary and artistic legends, as well as political leaders.
 Born in Moscow, she was the winner of USSR State Prize in 1989.

-She was he first woman to graduate as a cinematographer from the VGIK.
+She was the first woman to graduate as a cinematographer from the VGIK.
 She was assistant camera on Andrei Tarkovsky's thesis film: The Steamroller and the Violin.

 Goldovskaya is credited as the first woman in Russia to be the combined director, writer, cinematographer, and producer of her films.

 The recipient of many documentary film and lifetime achievement awards, she served as a professor at the UCLA School of Film and Television in Los Angeles.
 At UCLA she was teacher, confidant, friend and mentor to many graduate film students.

 A memoir by Marina Goldovskaya, A Woman with a Movie Camera, originally published in Russian, was issued in an English translation in 2006 by Texas University Press.

 Goldovskaya died on March 20, 2022, in Latvia.